 The questions you ask on a customer survey can reveal insight into overall brand loyalty.
-For instance, asking customers how your service compares to competitors is a good way to find out how loyal they are.
-You can also ask questions on customers online experience, like the question below:
+For instance, asking customers how your service compares to competitors is a good way to determine their loyalty.
+You can also ask questions about customers’ online experience, like the question below:

 These types of questions can aid overall improvements in user experience and the sales process.

 There are different options for measuring customer satisfaction and loyalty via surveys.
 One method is to use Customer Satisfaction Score (CSAT), which measures satisfaction with a purchase, brand, or interaction.
 Questions are usually answered with a number scale, as in the example below:

 CSAT is a simple method of acquiring customer feedback in relation to brand loyalty, and this type of questionnaire can be used post-sale, after a customer service interaction, or before service renewal.

 Another method for tracking customer loyalty is by Net Promoter Score (NPS), which analyzes how likely a customer is to recommend you to another.
 Net Promoter Score measures a customer’s sentiment rather than opinions on a specific product or customer service.